Special Unitary Parameterized Estimators of Rotation: Solutions to Wahba's Problem via SU(2)

-We now seek to find the rotation $\mathbf{R}$ parameterized by special unitary matrix $\mathbf{U}$ that minimizes the objective in \cref{eq:prob}.
-Applying our derived metric and \cref{eq:U_transform}, we can construct for each weighted input correspondence $\mathbf{z}_i$ and $\mathbf{p}_i$:
+We now seek to find the rotation $\mathbf{R}$ parameterized by corresponding special unitary matrix $\mathbf{U}$ in complex projective space that minimizes the objective in \cref{eq:prob}.
+Applying our derived metric and \cref{eq:U_transform,eq:v_rot}, we can construct for each weighted input correspondence $\mathbf{z}_i$ and $\mathbf{p}_i$: